fetchai/uAgents/.github/ISSUE_TEMPLATE/issue_template.md

   - type: markdown
     attributes:
       value: |
-        Thanks for taking the time to report an issue in uAgents!
+        Thanks for taking the time to report a bug in uAgents!
 We appreciate your contribution to improving the library.
   - type: checkboxes
     id: prerequisites
     attributes: